-[And then maybe a SHORT paragraph orienting readers to the vignette and its goals and structure?]
+The `multicate` package implements flexible, nonparametric estimators to learn heterogeneous treatment effects across trials, capturing complex, nonlinear covariate–treatment interactions.
+This tutorial highlights the package's aims and key features, and workflow, and addresses common questions.

 Purpose of multicate

 Randomized controlled trials (RCTs) are considered the gold standard for unbiased estimation of treatment effects.
 However, RCTs often have limited power to detect heterogeneous treatment effects due to sample size constraints, and they may not reflect populations to which findings will be applied.
 To address these limitations, researchers have developed various methods to combine data from multiple RCTs to improve treatment effect estimation, including approaches such as meta-analysis.
-However, these techniques often do not explicitly target conditional average treatment effects and typically rely on aggregate-level data, making it challenging to estimate treatment effects conditional on individual-level characteristics.
+However, these techniques often do not explicitly target conditional average treatment effects (CATEs) and typically rely on aggregate-level data, making it challenging to estimate treatment effects conditional on individual-level characteristics.